What's Chirp for A24?

 Why are there no dead pests underneath my Goodnature trap?

-Scavenging is a frequent occurrence so it is unlikely you will see everything that is killed.
-Rats, stoats, cats, birds including weka, pigs and dogs scavenge dead critters from below Goodnature traps.
-You can monitor rat levels with Rodent Detector Kits or purchase a Digital Strike Counter to get a clearer picture of trap activity.
+Scavenging is a frequent occurrence so it’s unlikely you’ll see everything that is killed.
+Rats, cats, birds, pigs and dogs scavenge dead critters from below our traps.
+You can purchase a Digital Strike Counter to get a clearer picture of your trap activity.

 What is a Goodnature Digital Strike Counter?